 Asymmetrical blinking is characterized by one eyelid closing while the other remains partially open and/or re-opens while the other remains mostly closed.
 This very often occurs several times in rapid succession, but it may happen more slowly.

 The asymmetrical blink is somewhat similar to an eye roll - for they both indicate, at least in part, the emotion of Contempt.
 An asymmetrical blink, however, encompasses other emotions as well: Sarcasm, Feigned Disbelief and Pretentiousness.

 Ms. Larson is being somewhat playful here, so in this context, her emotional display is a form of, "A play within a play".

 Eye rolling and an asymmetrical blink also differs in the level of consciousness at which they occur.
-An eye roll is primarily a conscious phenomenon (and dips a bit into the edge-of-consciousness realm) - whereas an asymmetrical blink occurs mostly at the edge of consciousness and the subconscious.
+An eye roll is primarily a conscious phenomenon (and dips a bit into the edge-of-consciousness realm) - whereas an asymmetrical blink occurs a bit deeper - mostly at the edge of consciousness and slightly into the subconscious.